leomassak/pureJavascriptDragAndDrop/README.md

 # pureJavascriptDragAndDrop
-Drag and Drop application made with HTML, CSS ans Javascript
+Drag and Drop application made with HTML, CSS and Javascript